 Determine whether a tree is a valid binary search tree.

-the child must be less than or equal to the root and the key in the right
+A binary search tree is a tree with two children, left and right, and satisfies the constraint that the key in the left the child must be less than or equal to the root and the key in the right the child must be greater than or equal to the root.

 Example: